Swap-File/update_payload_extractor/README.md

 ### Incremental OTA

-- Copy original images (from full OTA or dumped from devices) to old folder (with part name without file extension, ex: boot, system)
+- Copy original images (from full OTA or dumped from devices) to old folder
-- LD_LIBRARY_PATH=./lib64/ ./extract.py --output_dir output/ --old_dir old/ payload.bin --partitions boot
+- ./extract.py --output_dir output/ --old_dir old/ payload.bin --partitions boot

 NOTE: this has been fixed for Incremental updates.
-Just ensure you use the ROM that was meant to be PATCHED in the old/ directory
-AS THE HASH CHECKS ARE TURNED OFF.
-The original project never worked because the HASH of the Incremental update and the prior full ROM always had different signatures.
-So there is NO ERROR CHECKING HAPPENING.
-Works as of 12/2023, tested on OnePlus10Pro.
+Works as of 1/1/2024, tested on OnePlus 10 Pro.